Available On

 “Now, the modified radical is used most often,” Donahue continued.
 “And now steps forward another very important study suggesting the lumpectomy might be enough for many, many women.
 Think of the consequences of this!”
 He paused dramatically.

 “Who had their breast removed and didn’t need to?
-Who’s reading all those pictures, and do those guys – and they almost always are male – know what they’re doing?”
+Who’s reading all those pictures [mammograms], and do those guys—and they almost always are male— know what they’re doing?”
 The audience snickered.

 “Can you imagine if the guys had this?”
 Donahue asked rhetorically, suggesting that perhaps society would take notice if as many men as would fill a Boeing 747 were diagnosed with a deadly disease every day of the year.

 Another graphic appeared with a list of risk factors for breast cancer.
-They included early onset of menstruation, late menopause, late child bearing, increased height and weight, and family history.
-“Incidentally,” Donahue inserted, “if you have a baby at 16, it reduces the incidence of breast cancer.”
+They included early onset of menstruation, late menopause, having a first pregnancy relatively late in life, increased height and weight, and family history.
+“Incidentally,” Donahue inserted, “if you have a baby at sixteen, it reduces the incidence of breast cancer.”

-“Now you tell me!” shouted a woman in the audience, and laughter follows.
+“Now you tell me!” shouted a woman in the audience, and laughter followed.

-Cancer had terrified humans for millennia.
-When a 1980 National Institutes of Health (NIH) survey asked women to list their most serious health concerns, a total of 76 percent put cancer at number one (44 percent specifying breast cancer).
-Stress, high blood pressure and heart disease troubled only 16 percent of those surveyed.
-Although strides had been made against cancer since President Nixon had signed the 1971 National Cancer Act, the disease still evoked specters of slow and agonizing death, spouseless mourners and parentless children.
-In some circles, cancer was still thought to be contagious.
+Cancer has terrified humans for millennia.
+When a 1980 National Institutes of Health (NIH) survey asked women to list their most serious health concerns, a total of 76 percent put cancer at number one (44 percent specifying breast cancer).2 Stress, high blood pressure, and heart disease troubled only 16 percent of those surveyed.
+Although strides had been made against cancer since President Nixon signed the 1971 National Cancer Act, the disease still evoked specters of slow and agonizing death, bereft spouses, and parentless children.
+In some circles, cancer was still mistakenly thought to be contagious.
 It was spoken of in hushed tones, and rarely discussed in public.
 Consequently, it was a risk to focus an entire television show on such a scourge.

-She had met with and rejected eight different surgeons in her home town of Baltimore, at the NCI, and in New York City, all of whom refused her request to leave her muscles and bones intact.
+She had met with and rejected eight different surgeons in her hometown, Baltimore, at the NCI, and in New York City, all of whom refused her request to leave her muscles and bones intact.
 She finally found Dr. Thomas Dao, 370 miles away at Buffalo’s Roswell Cancer Institute.
 Dao was practicing exactly what Rose sought, and their medical relationship would become a lifelong friendship.
-He fully supported Rose’s surgical wishes, while many of his colleagues found her as radical as members of the ongoing Women’s Movement, who marched in the streets protesting employment inequalities.
+While many of his colleagues found her as radical as members of the ongoing women’s movement who marched in the streets protesting employment inequalities, he fully supported Rose’s wishes for her surgery.

 “Radical” Rose would not be silenced.
 She was certainly not the first woman who wanted to take charge of her own body and what could be done to it.
 Nor would she be the last.
 But it was a steep hill to climb.
 For centuries, women had been expected to be passive recipients of their medical care.
-They were frequently not told about the severity of any life-threatening illnesses, as it was assumed the news would be more than their fragility could handle.
-Any hormonal changes and the emotions associated with them were addressed with mind- and personality-numbing depressants.
+They were frequently not told about the severity of any life-threatening illnesses, as it was assumed the news would be more than their “fragility” could handle.

 Rose interrupted him emphatically.
 “The younger women aren’t buying that any longer.
-The older women, yes.
-‘Doctor, I’ll put my hand in yours, do whatever you want.’
-The younger women – and by that I mean women under 50 – aren’t putting up with that anymore.”
+The older women, yes: ‘Doctor, I’ll put my hand in yours, do what- ever you want.’
+The younger women—and by that I mean women under fifty— aren’t putting up with that anymore.”

 In 1985, there was a great deal that women weren’t putting up with anymore.
-Despite what many voices claimed, these women weren’t fanatics, they weren’t communists, and they weren’t crazy.
-Making up more than half of the country’s population, they simply wanted to be treated in the same manner as the other half – the male half.
+Despite what many voices claimed, women weren’t fanatics, they weren’t communists, and they weren’t crazy.
+Making up more than half of the country’s population, they simply wanted to be treated in the same manner as the other half—the male half.

-Today, it is hard to imagine a time when women’s health was marginalized, when breast cancer wasn’t discussed, when October wasn’t pink.
-And yet, those were the norm in 1985.
+Today, it is hard to imagine a time when women’s health was frequently marginalized, when breast cancer wasn’t discussed, when October wasn’t pink.
+And yet that was the norm in 1985.
 Clearly, the time had come for a change, but first it is crucial to understand the role that women in general, and their health in particular, have been assigned over the years.
-The new dawn in breast cancer would be a long time in coming.
+A new dawn in breast cancer was on the horizon.

 Got the book?
 Get an autograph!